Full name Steven Peter Devereux Smith

 Born June 2, 1989, Sydney, New South Wales

-Major teams Australia, Antigua Hawksbills, Australia A, Australian Institute of Sports, Barbados Tridents, Kent 2nd XI, Kochi Tuskers Kerala, New South Wales, New South Wales Second XI, New South Wales Under-19s, Pune Warriors, Rajasthan Royals, Rising Pune Supergiants, Royal Challengers Bangalore, Sutherland, Sydney Sixers, Sydney South East, Toronto Nationals, Worcestershire
+Major teams Australia, Antigua Hawksbills, Australia A, Australian Institute of Sports, Australian XI, Barbados Tridents, Comilla Victorians, Delhi Capitals, Graeme Hick XII, Kent 2nd XI, Kochi Tuskers Kerala, New South Wales, New South Wales Second XI, New South Wales Under-19s, Pune Warriors, Rajasthan Royals, Rising Pune Supergiants, Royal Challengers Bangalore, Surrey 2nd XI, Sutherland, Sydney Sixers, Sydney South East, Toronto Nationals, Worcestershire

 Also known as Steve Smith